 Docker Hub rate limiting

-By default, Harness uses anonymous access to Harness Docker Hub to pull Harness images.
-If you experience rate limiting issues when pulling images, use a Docker connector to connect to the Harness container image registry and provide login information in the connector's authentication settings.
+By default, Harness uses anonymous Docker access to connect to pull Harness images.
+If you experience rate limiting issues when pulling images, try one of these solutions:

 Can't connect to Docker daemon

 cannot connect to the Docker daemon indicate that you might have multiple steps attempting to run Docker at the same time.
 This can occur when running GitHub Actions in stages that have Docker-in-Docker (DinD) Background steps.

 Actions that launch DinD: You can't use GitHub Actions that launch DinD in the same stage where DinD is already running in a Background step.
 If possible, run the GitHub Action in a separate stage or try to find a GitHub Action that doesn't use DinD.

 Actions that launch the Docker daemon: If your Action attempts to launch the Docker daemon, and you have a DinD Background step in the same stage, you must add